Azure/azure-sdk/eng/github-support-process.md

----
-post_title: 'Azure SDK GitHub Issue Support Process'
-username: jiayma@microsoft.com
-categories: azure-sdk
-tags: azure-sdk,github
-featured_image:
-summary: See how the Azure SDK team's issue support process works and how you can help us help you resolve your issue faster.
----
 ## Overview
-In this blog post, you'll see what process the Azure SDK team has implemented to ensure that your issue is reviewed promptly and by the right team.
+The document is intended to show you what process the Azure SDK team has implemented to ensure that your issue is reviewed promptly and by the right team.
 The hope is that by gaining some insight into this process, you'll have a better experience interacting with us on GitHub and a smoother issue resolving process.

 The process as described here currently applies to the following repositories: